+The more split tests you run, the more you’ll learn about your audience’s behaviors and preferences — allowing you to quickly make informed decisions about where to focus your time and money.
 According to marketing expert Dale Cudmore, “Split tests are a statistically backed method that tells you if a particular change, usually on your website, will lead to more profit.
 Even small improvements in your conversion rate can lead to tens of thousands in extra profit every year for the foreseeable future.”

 In another revealing example, a business named Extra Space Storage, a storage facility with over 1,000 facilities across the US, was looking to improve their conversion rate.
 They decided to test the color of their CTA button.
 Originally blue, the split test tried yellow and orange, too.
 In the end, the orange button outperformed the others with a conversion rate increase of 7.8%.

-How will split testing benefit your small business?
+How will split testing benefit your business?

-By running split tests, you’ll get:
+By running split tests, you will get: